bbauska/css-mastering-css/README.md

 </p>
 <!-- ![](./images/image022.png){width="3.6093744531933507in" height="1.815in"}  -->

-CSS background size -- contained cover and full cover.
+<p>CSS background size -- contained cover and full cover.</p>

 <h2>CSS BORDER PROPERTIES</h2>

-The border property sets the width, style, and color for all four sides of an element's border.
-It is a shorthand property for setting the individual border properties, that is, border-width, border-style, and border-color in a single declaration.
+<p>The <b>border</b> property sets the width, style, and color for all four sides of an
+element's border.
+It is a shorthand property for setting the individual border properties, that is, border-width, border-style, and border-color in a single declaration.</p>

-The syntax of the property is given as:
+<p>The syntax of the property is given as:</p>

 <pre>
 border: &#91; border-width border-style border-color &#93; &#124; initial &#124;